dwdas9/home/nav4-ProjectSparkzure.md

 ## How to schedule our Blob file organizer Python script usign Azure Timer-Trigger Function

 In the last two articles I showed you and artisinal-appreaoch to organize content inside Azure blob storage.
 But, we may require to schedule such function.
-Here I will show you how I converted my Python script[Method2] to a timer-triggered Azure function which runs everyday at 11.30 PM [Read more...](tbd)
+Here I will show you how I converted my Python script[Method2] to a timer-triggered Azure function which runs everyday at 11.30 PM.
+[Read more...](tbd)

 ---